 Car Free Day in Port Moody

-A number of Car Free Day events take place in the Lower Mainland including in Vancouver on Main Street, Denman Street and Commercial Drive, as well as in Kitsilano and North Vancouver.
-As of a couple of years ago, Port Moody has its own event celebrating pedestrians in mid-August too.
+A number of Car Free Day events take place in the Lower Mainland including in Vancouver on Main Street, Denman Street and Commercial Drive.
+Since a few years ago, Port Moody has had its own event celebrating pedestrians in mid-August too.